strangetom/ingredient-parser/docs/source/guide/postprocessing.rst

 There is also a special case (below), where an inner amount that inside a QTY-UNIT pair will be marked as SINGULAR.

+**RANGE**

+This is set to True with the amount if a range of values, e.g. 1-2, 300-400.
+In these cases, the ``quantity`` field of the :class:`IngredientAmount` object is set to the lower value in the range and ``quantity_max`` is the upper end of the range.

+**MULTIPLIER**

+This is set to True when the amount is represented as a multiple such as 1x.
+The ``quantity`` field in set to the value of the multiplier (1x to 1).

 Special cases for amounts
 +++++++++++++++++++++++++

 There are some particular cases where the combination of QTY and UNIT labels that make up an amount are not straightforward.
 For example, consider the sentence **2 14 ounce cans coconut milk**.
-In this case there are two amounts: **2 cans** and **14 ounce**, where the latter is markedd as **SINGULAR** because it applies to each of the 2 cans.
+In this case there are two amounts: **2 cans** and **14 ounce**, where the latter is marked as **SINGULAR** because it applies to each of the 2 cans.

 .. code:: python